diskoverdata/diskover-docs/source_files/plugins_cineviewer_player.md

 #### Navigating and Finding Content

 - You can click on a directory to change to that directory.
-- Clicking on a media file will open the Viewer.
+- Clicking on a media file will open the viewer.
 - You can sort the current directory by clicking on the headers above the file list, clicking twice will reverse the order.
 - On the right side, there is a **Search** field where you can search from the current directory.
 - To go back up a directory you can click the **Up Directory** button in the file list or click on the **Path** text in the upper left corner of the app.